The Philippine Dugong

 Guardian of the Seagrass!

 Graceful, gentle, and elusive, the dugong (Dugong dugon) is one of the Philippines’ most treasured yet often overlooked marine mammals.
-Sometimes called the “sea cow,” this herbivorous creature is closely related to the manatee and plays a critical ecological role in maintaining the health of seagrass ecosystems—nurseries for countless fish and marine life.
+Sometimes called the “sea cow,” this herbivorous creature is closely related to the manatee and elephants; its closest relative is the extinct Steller’s sea cow.
+The dugong plays a critical ecological role in maintaining the health of seagrass ecosystems—nurseries for countless fish and marine life.

-In the warm, shallow waters of Palawan, Mindoro, and the Sulu Archipelago, dugongs glide silently through seagrass beds, grazing slowly and leaving behind paths of renewal.
+In the warm, shallow coastal habitats of Palawan, Mindoro, and the Sulu Archipelago, dugongs glide silently through seagrass beds, grazing slowly and leaving behind paths of renewal.
 Their presence is not just a sign of a thriving underwater world—it’s a reflection of balance, biodiversity, and environmental health.

-Yet despite their importance, dugongs are vulnerable to extinction, threatened by habitat loss, accidental capture in fishing nets, and human disturbance.
-Once abundant across Philippine waters, they are now a rare sight, making their protection both urgent and symbolic.
+Yet despite their importance, dugongs are vulnerable endangered species threatened by habitat loss, accidental capture in fishing nets, vessel strikes, and human disturbance.
+Once abundant across the Philippine archipelago, sizeable herds of dugongs have now dwindled, making their protection both urgent and symbolic.
+Dugongs are considered functionally extinct in Chinese waters, while the largest population is found off the coast of northern Australia.

-In this blog, we dive into the world of the dugong: exploring its biology, cultural importance, habitats in the Philippines, the challenges it faces, and the conservation efforts that offer hope.
+In this article, we dive into the world of the Philippine dugong: exploring its biology, cultural importance, habitats, the challenges it faces, and the conservation efforts that offer hope.
 This is a story not only of survival, but of stewardship—and the quiet power of a creature that shapes the sea it calls home.

 What Is a Dugong?

-The dugong (Dugong dugon) is a large, slow-moving marine mammal that belongs to the order Sirenia, making it a close relative of the manatee.
+The dugong (Dugong dugon) is a large, slow-moving marine mammal that belongs to the order Sirenia, making it a close relative of the manatee and the extinct Steller's sea cow (Hydrodamalis gigas).
 Unlike whales and dolphins, dugongs are herbivores, spending their days grazing peacefully on seagrass meadows in warm coastal waters.
 Their gentle nature and unique biology have earned them the affectionate nickname “sea cow.”

 Physical Characteristics